hendriksen-mark/ESP_QRcode/README.md

-*THIS REPO IS BECOME OBSOLETE, THE DEVELOPMENT CONTINUES IN:*
+*THIS REPO IS OBSOLETE, THE DEVELOPMENT CONTINUES IN:*

 https://github.com/yoprogramo/QRcodeDisplay

 Please, take a look...
+This repo will not receive furhter updates.

 # ESP QRcode